Poland's ruling nationalists go back to drawing board with media tax

 The government says the tax is needed to help raise funds for healthcare and culture, both hit hard by the coronavirus pandemic, as well as to target internet giants overseas making advertising revenue in the country.

-A Ministry of Finance spokeswoman told Polish state news agency PAP on Tuesday that businesses could still submit their opinions until the end of the day.
+A Ministry of Finance spokeswoman told state news agency PAP that businesses could submit their opinions until the end of the day.

 “We will after these consultations draft a new bill that acknowledges these concerns and then we will present it for the next steps in the (legislative) process,” government spokesman Piotr Muller told a news conference.

+On Tuesday, a number of Poland’s main opposition groupings came together to sign a declaration decrying the tax, saying: “There’s no democracy without freedom of speech.”

-The ruling Law and Justice (PiS) party’s junior coalition partner, the centrist Accord, had said it could not support the current draft, in part due to the effect it would have on businesses.
+The ruling Law and Justice (PiS) party’s junior coalition partner, the centrist Accord, has also said it could not support the current draft of the tax, in part due to the effect it would have on businesses.

+A spokesman said it would consult with media and businesses affected before seeking a compromise with its coalition partners.

 The other coalition partner, the right-wing United Poland, has said it supports the general direction of the proposals but will comment on it fully in the coming days.